The How-to of How-to (and a bit of why-to thrown in for good measure)

 So, how to get started?

 Being a how-to writer is very much like being any other kind of writer except for two very important things.
 First is that you have to have some level of non-literary skill and direct experience in what you are writing about.
-You don’t have to be the very best in the world at something, but you do need to know the processes well enough to explain things clearly because what you write will be tested in the hands of those who are tempted to follow your instructions.
+You don’t have to be the very best in the world at something, but you do need to know the processes well enough to explain things clearly.
+Unlike the fiction writer who just makes stuff up, what you write will be tested in the hands of those who follow your instructions.

 Secondly, The how-to author is required to be completely honest.
 Other writers, both fiction and non-fiction have the pleasure of making stuff up or distorting information to twist the readers opinions to their own perspective.
 But the lying how-to author gets himself and his or her readers in a peck of trouble and won’t last long in the market place.